 Dermatophilosis, not to be confused with dermatomycosis caused by fungi, is a bacterial skin disease in horses.
 It occurs mainly in the wet and cold season in horses that are kept in open stables or spend a lot of time in pastures, which is why it is also colloquially referred to as rain eczema.

-Animals also require blood transfusions in cases of significant blood loss due to accidents, surgery, coagulation disorders, and various diseases.
+Animals also require blood transfusions in cases of significant blood loss due to accidents or surgery, coagulation disorders, and various medical conditions.
 Blood is collected from donor animals for this purpose.
-As with humans, animals also have different blood types that must be taken into account.
+As with humans, animals have different blood types that must be taken into account.

 Deaf or hearing-impaired animals may have limitations, but they can live just as happy a life as those with normal hearing.
 The causes of hearing loss vary greatly.
 But how can you tell if your pet is truly deaf?
 And what can you do to make life easier for them?